Small Firm eDiscovery Software (Alphabetical List)

 - Everlaw is a powerful cloud based eDiscovery software with robust features to not just review documents but to also build your case narrative.
 Learn more about Everlaw.

 - Lexbe is a cloud-based eDiscovery processing and document-review software entirely accessible through your browser on any internet-enabled device.
 Learn more about Lexbe.

 - Logikcull is a cloud-based eDiscovery software that allows you to tag, redact, annotate, and share just minutes after you upload your documents.
 Learn more about Logikcull.

-- NextPoint is a cloud-based eDiscovery software that provides additional data and strategy support from its team of experienced data and legal experts.
+- NextPoint is a cloud-based eDiscovery software that provides additional data and strategy support from its experienced team of experts.
 Learn more about NextPoint.

 - Page Vault is an online web capture company that helps you save and print online content complete with key metadata to help you build your book of evidence.
 Learn more about Page Vault.